Courses

 Instructor Consent Required

-CFS 360 Science in Food & Cooking
+CFS 360 Science in Food and Cooking

 3 Credits.
 1 Lecture Hour.
 4 Lab Hours.

-A course that deepens understanding of the chemistry of food and fosters better cooking through exploration of various culinary science topics and laboratory activities.
+A course that deepens understanding of the chemistry of food and fosters better cooking through exploration of culinary science topics and related laboratory activities.
 Topics include: the science of sauces, flavors, Maillard reactions, emulsions, pH, and colors.

 View Sections